 The Holistic Approach or Integrative Medicine considers the whole animal, not just the physical signs.
 The patient’s physical and mental well being as well as diet, exercise, life-style and environmental influences are all important considerations.
 The aim is to allow the patient’s body to heal itself and not just to use drugs to cover up the signs.
 Therapies include the medical approaches or modalities of nutrition, supplements, herbal remedies, conventional western medicine, behavior modification and immune system support.
 We endorse and refer patients for physiotherapy, acupuncture, chiropractic adjustment, massage, physiotherapy and acupuncture.

-Dr Lea Stogdale listens to you, your pet’s care giver.
-She listens to you telling your pet’s story, to your observations, to your concerns including emotional, physical and financial, and to your hopes for your pet.
-She evaluates all previous blood and urine tests, X-rays and other examination findings.
-Her approach is: First, Do No Harm.
+Dr Lea Stogdale or Dr Esther Hill listens to you, your pet’s care giver.
+We listen to you telling your pet’s story, to your observations, to your concerns including emotional, physical and financial, and to your hopes for your pet.
+We evaluate all previous blood and urine tests, X-rays and other examination findings.
+Our approach is: First, Do No Harm.
 Second, maintain quality of life without pain.
 And third, owner enjoyment of their pet for as long as possible.
 This also implies only those vet visits, tests and interventions that improve life by changing what we are doing for the dog or cat (medicine of high quality that is effective).

-As each patient is unique, Dr Stogdale’s approach to each pet is individualized.
+As each patient is unique, Dr Stogdale or Dr Hill approach each pet as an individual.
 Holistic medicine emphasizes health, normal activities and disease prevention.
-She emphasizes nutrition while integrating elements from conventional and alternative medicine to complement each other.
+We emphasize nutrition while integrating elements from conventional and alternative medicine to complement each other.
 This increases the pet’s overall health and normal life style.